 The members of the Management Board and the Supervisory Board own more than 1% of the shares issued by the Company.
-For the disclosure of Company stocks held or financial instruments relating to them, please refer to section 29 (Related Parties) of the Notes to the Consolidated Financial Statements.
+For the disclosure of Company stocks held or financial instruments relating to them, please refer to pages 24-26 of the Notes.
 This list details all stocks, stock options and convertible bonds held by each member of the Management Board and the Supervisory Board.